-Sunday, Sept.
-25 marks off the beginning of the two-day holiday Rosh Hashanah that rings in the start of the Jewish New Year, begins at sunset Sunday, September 25.
+Rosh Hashanah starts at sunset on Friday, September 15, and runs through the evening of Sunday, September 17, and thus ringing in the start of the Jewish New Year.
 For many who observe, that means gathering over round challah (which symbolizes the cycle of life), apples and honey, brisket, among other traditional Jewish staples.

-Steve’s Deli (6646 Telegraph Rd., Bloomfield Hills) — To round out any Rosh Hashanah spread, Steve’s Deli offers a long list of catered options for Sunday, Sept.
-25 and Monday, Sept.
-26. Select beef kreplach, challah stuffing, roasted turkey or brisket by the pound, matzo balls, chicken soup by the quart, half gallon or whole gallon, and seven layer cake.
+Steve’s Deli (6646 Telegraph Rd., Bloomfield Hills) — To round out any Rosh Hashanah spread, Steve’s Deli offers a long list of catered options for Friday, September 15 through Saturday, September 16.
+Select beef kreplach, challah stuffing, roasted turkey or brisket by the pound, matzo balls, chicken soup by the quart, half gallon or whole gallon, and seven layer cake.
 Current hours are 9 a.m. to 7 p.m.
 Monday through Saturday and 9 a.m. to 3 p.m. on Sundays.

 Zingerman’s Delicatessen (Multiple Locations, Ann Arbor) — The Zingerman’s kitchen crew has many options available for pickup (deliveries are all booked up at this point).
-Place an order by 2 p.m., Wednesday, Sept.
-21 and select from gift boxes that include all the basics: challah, honey from Moon Shine Trading Co., apples, currant and walnut rugelach for $45, brisket or chicken dinners starting at $19 per person, a variety of baked goods like apple rétes, chocolate babka, and Matzo Project crackers.
+Place an order by 2 p.m., Tuesday, September 12 and pick up starting on Friday, September 15.
+Select from gift boxes that include all the basics: challah, honey, apples, currant and walnut rugelach cookie boxes for $28, brisket or chicken dinners starting at $19 per person, a variety of baked goods like apple rétes, chocolate babka, and Matzo Project crackers.

 Boris’s Deli (7095 Cooley Lake Rd., West Bloomfield Twp) — The small deli is known for its stacked high sandwiches and sides of latkes.
 The menu includes a large array of options, meat by the pound, and sweet treats, including halva bars.